yarisvt/tyk-docs/tyk-docs/content/tyk-stack/universal-data-graph/concepts/field_mappings.md

 ```

 Now let's assume you have a REST API with a user resource like this: example.com/users/:id
-Next we attach the REST API to the field "user" on the type "Query".
+Next you attach the REST API to the field "user" on the type "Query".

-Following might be an example response:
+The following is an example response:

 ```json
 {